Tell HMRC about your credit and debit card transactions

 you should read the next section about taking part.

-If you’ve checked your tax returns and you’re sure you’ve included all of the income your business received, contact HMRC.
-The team can confirm that you do not need to take part in the scheme.
+If you’ve checked your tax returns and you’re sure you’ve included all of the income your business received, contact the campaign helpline.
+The team can confirm that you don’t need to take part in the scheme.
 Failure to do this may lead to further correspondence being issued to you.

 To take part in the Card Transaction Programme you should: